 Pay Attention to Items That Touch Your Face

 Your face comes into contact with multiple items every day, from your smartphone to your pillowcase.
-Cleaning or refreshing those items can prevent adult acne from leaving blemishes on your skin and causing embarrassment.
+Cleaning or refreshing those items can prevent adult breakouts from leaving blemishes on your skin and causing embarrassment.

 Clean your phone at least once per day with rubbing alcohol wipes or a similar product.
 Never submerge your phone in water or clean the device with soap.
 You can dip a cotton swab in rubbing alcohol and use the wet end to clean around the edges of your phone case or between the keys if your phone has them.
 Read the instruction manual that came with your phone to find individualized instructions for cleaning.